Yamatai: Chinese texts

-The History of the Northern Dynasties, completed 643-659 CE, contains a similar record, but transliterates the name Yamadai using a different character with a similar pronunciation.
+The History of the Northern Dynasties, completed 643-659 AD, contains a similar record, but transliterates the name Yamadai using a different character with a similar pronunciation.

 Japanese texts

 The first Japanese books, such as the Kojiki or Nihon Shoki, were mainly written in a variant of Classical Chinese called kanbun.
 The first texts actually in the Japanese language used Chinese characters, called kanji in Japanese, for their phonetic values.
 This usage is first seen in the 400s or 500s to spell out Japanese names, as on the Eta Funayama Sword or the Inariyama Sword.
 This gradually formalized over the 600s and 700s into the Man'yōgana system, a rebus-like transcription that uses specific kanji to represent Japanese phonemes.
 For instance, man'yōgana spells the Japanese mora ka using (among others) the character 加, which means "to add", and was pronounced as //kˠa// in Middle Chinese and adopted into Japanese with the pronunciation ka.
 Irregularities within this awkward system led Japanese scribes to develop phonetically regular syllabaries.
 The new kana were graphic simplifications of Chinese characters.
 For instance, ka is written か in hiragana and カ in katakana, both of which derive from the Man'yōgana 加 character (hiragana from the cursive form of the kanji, and katakana from a simplification of the kanji).